brimdata/zed/docs/lake/design.md

 Note that there may be multiple pool keys, where subsequent keys act as the secondary, tertiary, and so forth sort key.

-In all these examples, the lake identity is implied by its path (e.g., an s3 URI or a file system path) and may be specified by the ZED_LAKE_ROOT environment variable when running the `zed lake` tooling on a local host.
-In a cloud deployment or running queries through an application, the lake path is determined by an authenticated connection to the Zed lake service, which explicitly denotes the lake name (analagous to how a github user authenticates access to a named github organization).
+In all these examples, the lake identity is implied by its path (e.g., an S3 URI or a file system path) and may be specified by the ZED_LAKE_ROOT environment variable when running `zed lake` commands on a local host.
+In a cloud deployment or running queries through an application, the lake path is determined by an authenticated connection to the Zed lake service, which explicitly denotes the lake name (analagous to how a GitHub user authenticates access to a named GitHub organization).

 ### Load